The Osterman Weekend (film): Production

 In Marshall Fine's book Bloody Sam, screenwriter Sharp said that he himself did not like the screenplay he had written, and that he found it incredible that Davis and Panzer used his draft as the shooting script.
 Fine also wrote that Ludlum had stated to his friend Jason Robards that he would provide a free rewrite; which never happened.
 In spite of his distaste for the project, Peckinpah immediately accepted the job as he was desperate to re-establish himself within the film community.

-During preproduction, Helmut Daninte, who was one of the producers, died of a heart attack.
+During pre-production, producer Helmut Dantine died of a heart attack.

 Multiple actors in Hollywood auditioned for the film, intrigued by the chance of working with the legendary director.
 Many of those who signed on, including John Hurt, Burt Lancaster and Dennis Hopper, did so for less than their usual salaries for an opportunity to work with Peckinpah.
 Rutger Hauer, fresh from the success of Blade Runner, was chosen by the producers for the lead role.
 For the film's primary location, the Tanner household, the filmmakers chose Robert Taylor's former residence in the Mandeville Canyon section of Los Angeles, the "Robert Taylor Ranch".

 Peckinpah managed to keep up with the 54-day shooting schedule and within a budget of just under $7 million, but his relationship with the producers soon soured and he became combative.
 By the time shooting wrapped in January 1983, Peckinpah and the producers were hardly speaking.
 Peckinpah delivered the film on time and on budget, submitting his cut to the producers.

 This version was screened once on May 25, 1983.
 Test audiences reacted unfavorably and many walked out of the theater during the first few minutes.
 Panzer and Davis were hoping that Peckinpah would re-edit the film himself because they did not desire to antagonize him any further, but the director refused to make changes.
 Peckinpah had also filmed several satirical scenes, subtly ridiculing the product.
 As a result, the producers felt they had no choice and effectively fired Peckinpah and re-edited the film themselves.

 The producers changed the opening sequence and deleted other scenes they deemed unnecessary.
 Peckinpah proclaimed that producers had sabotaged his film, a complaint he had also made after filming Major Dundee (1965) and Pat Garrett and Billy the Kid (1973).

-Release and reception
+Release

+Theatrical distribution was handled by 20th Century Fox.